Aruba ESP Policy Enforcement

 In the example above, traffic is inspected and policy is enforced locally at each switch or switch stack, for a more efficient data path between source and destination.

-- User roles are applied to each session, permitting each device as defined by the organization’s IT security policy.
+• User roles are applied to each session, permitting traffic for each device as defined by the organization’s IT security policy.

-- Finance users are permitted to communicate with their Finance servers, print servers, and internet.
+• Finance users are permitted to communicate with their Finance servers, print servers, and the Internet.

 The model is configured and supported from Aruba Central’s comprehensive interface.

-For the wireless LAN, Gateways and the overlay fabric are connected through a static VXLAN tunnel configured between the Gateways in a cluster and the aggregation switch to which they are connected.
+For the wireless LAN, Gateways and the overlay fabric are connected through a static VXLAN tunnel configured between a Gateway cluster and the aggregation switch to which they are connected.
 This static tunnel ensures that the role ID is communicated between the WLAN and the EVPN fabric by preserving the VXLAN header.

 Based on the role ID, gateways enforce policy on traffic using the integrated policy enforcement firewall (PEF).

 The animated diagram above demonstrates how client traffic is handled in a distributed enforcement deployment.
-First, note that EVPN-VXLAN tunnels are built between switch stacks and static VXLAN tunnels between the Gateways and switches in the overlay fabric.
-GRE tunnels are formed between the AP and Gateways, and client traffic is encapsulated but forwarded through the underlay, not the overlay fabric.
+First, note that EVPN-VXLAN tunnels are set up between switch stacks, and static VXLAN tunnels are set up between the Gateways and switches in the overlay fabric.
+GRE tunnels are formed between the AP and Gateways.
+Client traffic is GRE-encapsulated at the AP and forwarded through the underlay to the Gateway cluster, not the overlay fabric.

-The second client to associate, the Finance user, is processed in the same manner, but based on the IT security policy, it is assigned a Finance role and sent to one of the three permitted destinations.
+The Finance user is processed in the same manner, but traffic is forwarded based on the security policy assigned to the Finance role, which permits three possible destinations.

 Currently, only Tunnel Mode is supported in a distributed model.